Speaker

 Description

-Beam commissioning of slowly-extracted beams from the CERN Super Proton Synchrotron (SPS) to the North Experimental Area targets requires trajectory control through multiple transfer lines using corrector magnets.
-This is a process that traditionally demands significant expert intervention.
-Previous work demonstrated reinforcement learning (RL) for automated trajectory correction based on secondary emission monitor (SEM) split-foil intensity measurements, successfully centering the beam on target under nominal conditions.
-However, this approach fails when the beam lies outside the SEM aperture or is lost along the line.
+Beam commissioning of slow extracted beams from the CERN Super Proton Synchrotron (SPS) to the North Area experimental targets requires trajectory control through multiple transfer lines using corrector magnets—a process that traditionally demands significant expert intervention.
+Previous work demonstrated the feasibility of applying reinforcement learning (RL) for automated trajectory correction based on secondary emission monitor (SEM) split-foil intensity measurements, successfully centering the beam on target under nominal conditions.
+However, this approach fails when the beam is lost or its position exceeds the SEM's active surface, and when the corrector magnets' polarities are not known; common sources of uncertainty during commissioning.

 | In which format do you inted to submit your paper? | LaTeX |